Openscapes/documenting-things/README.md

   - annotated resources at end; Jenny Bryan 💙

 ## 5-min Documenting things doesn't have to be painful

 - **engaging voice for your audience**
+  - What do you want to remember.
+Future Us
+  - We not you
+  - not dry
 - **modular design so can be reused/refactored**
+  - design your docs in a way that can be moved around/refactored (not in a linear way) (importance for maintenance over time)
+  - write it down, can be moved later.
+Helps with incremental writing and not having it loom.
+  - this will evolve, like ggplot2
-- **formatted for readability, accessibility, and navigation**
+- **formatted for readability, sharing, accessibility, and navigation**
+  - quarto, rmarkdown, google docs
+  - as open as possible - shared online (breadcrumbs)

+Transition: hopefully now you're interested in hearing some stories of what this looks like and what's possible from it

-## 8-min This is what it looks like (stories)
+## 8-min This is what it looks like & is possible from it (stories)

+- Image? like cookbook <> champions <> approach-guide
 - NASA teams - Earthdata Cloud Cookbook
   - fits with Carpentries lessons, proj pythia.
 Contributing section early.
+  - maintainance isn't terrible; onboarding new folks
+  - Moving to nasa.gov
 - Fisheries ecology teams
-  - pathways: document event series; nmfs-opensci resource book
+  - pathways: document event series; nmfs-opensci resource book,

-## 2-min This is what's possible (conclusion)

-- maintainance isn't terrible; onboarding new folks
-- Moving to nasa.gov, NOAA Fisheries open data policy
+  - NOAA Fisheries open data policy
   - level up in job

+## 2-min Conclusion
+*no new information in the conclusion!*

+- revisit hook
+- With these 3 things I gave you with the lightening talk, this is possible
+  - Doesn’t have to be painful, doesn’t have to be hard, can accomplish great things.

 ***